Degree type(s): Master's

-Students seeking a MS in Counseling will study in a cohort format and begin the program in the fall semester (August) of every year.
-Non-degree seeking students do not follow the cohort model and may register for courses, as needed.
+Students seeking a MS in Counseling will study in a cohort format and begin the program in the fall semester of every year.
+Non-degree seeking students do not follow the cohort model.

-In addition to the academic requirement of the program, Addiction Counseling students are required to complete a 100-hour supervised practicum (1st year of the program), and an 800-1400 hour supervised internship (2nd year in the program).
-North Dakota requires 1400 hours of clinical internship for an Addiction Counseling license; Minnesota requires 800 hours for an Addiction Counseling license.
+In addition to the academic requirement of the program, Addiction Counseling students are required to complete a 100-hour supervised practicum (1st year of the program), and an 700 hour supervised internship (2nd year in the program).
+Students must complete 60 credits to graduate.

 - COU 500 Counseling Orientation Seminar

 - COU 520 Social and Cultural Foundations of Counseling

 - COU 551 Research and Program Evaluation for Counseling